 During your midwifery course, you will be expected to develop your knowledge through extensive reading and individual study.

 We recommend completing some of the reading list before commencing the course: Reading list (PDF)

 You can further prepare for starting the BMidwif course by carrying out some or all of these optional activities during Welcome week (PDF).

-The Division runs a pre-arrival coffee morning event for students who live at home or commute to campus.
-There may be other events organised by the University.
+The School of Health Sciences will runs a pre-arrival coffee morning event for students who live at home or commute to campus.

 You may also wish to visit the Students Union's resources for students who live at home: Living at home students

 The peer-assisted study sessions (PASS) are a student-led initiative for first-years to attend.
 Attendance is mandatory.

 The Introduction to PASS leaflet (PDF) provides useful information about the scheme, top tips from other students, and details of societies, activities and events to get involved in during your time in Manchester.

 Guidance on professional conduct for Nursing and Midwifery students